AriWiraSaputra/Complete_Data_Science_BootCamp/README.md

        ```
     * Reshape

       Reshape is a method in NumPy for changing the dimensions or shape of an array without changing its data.
-By using the reshape method, we can convert a one-               dimensional array to a multi-dimensional array, or reshape a multi-dimensional array to a different shape with the same number of elements.
-For example, we can           reshape a one-dimensional array with 12 elements to a two-dimensional array with a size of 3x4, or a two-dimensional array with a size of 2x6 to a three-                 dimensional array with a size of 3x2x2.
+By using the reshape method, we can convert a one-dimensional array to a multi-dimensional array, or reshape a multi-dimensional array to a different shape with the same number of elements.
+For example, we can reshape a one-dimensional array with 12 elements to a two-dimensional array with a size of 3x4, or a two-dimensional array with a size of 2x6 to a three-dimensional array with a size of 3x2x2.
       ```sh
       import numpy as np
       a = np.array([1,2,3,4,5,6,7,8,9,10,11,12])